flyingmachine/brave-clojure-web/content/core-async.md

 entirely possible that the rest of the staff is outside admiring the latest batch of "hippie oregano" in their "organic garden", and the chef just sits there waiting until someone shows up to take his ketchup.
-The go process is one of those staff members, and he's waiting patiently for something to respond to.
+On the flip side, the go process is one of those staff members, and he's waiting patiently for something to respond to.
 It could be that nothing ever happens, and he just waits indefinitely until the restaurant closes.

 This situation seems a little pathological: what self-respecting ketchup chef would just sit there waiting for someone to take his